jaywonchung/reason/README.md

 - `touch` creates a new entry in your paperbase.
 - `curl` imports papers from the web, e.g. arXiv or usenix.org.
 It also downloads paper PDFs if available.
 Also experimentally supports downloading raw PDF urls and inferring metadata fields.
 - `rm` removes entries from your paperbase.
-- `set` sets attributes of papers.
+- `set` sets paper attributes, including custom labels that can also be used to give colors to papers in `ls`.
 - `printf` creates an HTML page of your notes using `mdbook`.
 - `open` opens the paper with your PDF viewer (configurable, defaults to zathura).
 - `ed` opens your editor (configurable, defaults to vim), in which you can edit your notes.